seraphgrid/TENKA_OVERKILL/README.md

     C-e goes to the end.
     M-l goes to the end of a word.
     M-h goes to the right of a word.
+    C-g or ESC leaves this mode.
+    C-c C-z still opens a shell.
+    C-c C-l still reloads the configuration.

+-- CARET MODE --

+    i'm on it.

 ```